zachlatta/hackclub/workshops/ajar/README.md

 **Understanding The Code**

 > `context.beginPath()` - Any shape on the canvas is considered a path.
 You need
-> to call this function before begining to draw a new shape.
-In this case we are
+> to call this function before beginning to draw a new shape.
+In this case we
-> starting to draw a circle.
+> are starting to draw a circle.

 > `context.arc(10, 10, 10, 0, 2*3.14159)` - This function creates an arc.
 An arc
 > that ends where it starts forms a circle.
 The function takes a lot of